 You also need to be aware that if your child fails to return to school following 20 days of absence he/she is at risk of losing their school place.

-If you still feel that you wish to apply to take your child out of school during term time due to exceptional circumstances, please request a ‘Leave of Absence Request Form’ from your child’s Community Progress Leader or download the form below.
+If you still feel that you wish to apply to take your child out of school during term time due to exceptional circumstances, please request a ‘Leave of Absence Request Form’ from your child’s Head of year or download the form below.
 The form should be received by the Headteacher 4 weeks in advance of the proposed date.

 For further information please find our Attendance Policy below